aehng/Lecture-Notes/Module1/Lec09-Mon_Jan_30/README.md

 *   Read the essay "The Tar Pit" (Chapter 1) of the book "The Mythical Man-Month" before our meeting on **Friday, February 3rd** and be prepared to discuss it.
     *   Instructions for accessing the electronic version of this book are [here](../../Required_Reading_Schedule.md#accessing-ebooks-for-free-through-the-usu-library)
+    *   Take the Canvas quiz **The Tar Pit** *before* the beginning of Friday's lecture
+        *   You can take this quiz twice.
+It is open book with no time limit, so the 2nd attempt should not be necessary.
+        *   It is due before class on the day we discuss this essay.
 *	Call on 2 designated questioners
 *	Hold a 3-minute stand-up scrum meeting with your team